Class 2: Culinary Arts

 17. White Cake, decorated with Fair Theme.
 Only decorations to be judges, all decorations must be edible.

-18. Decorated Cupcakes, for Easter Brunch (3).
+18. Decorated Cupcakes, for Easter (3).
 All decorations must be edible.
 Liners may be used.
+Only the decorations will be judged.

 MISCELLANEOUS